Empyreal96/easy-build-xbox/README.md

 **What's Updated?**

+- Added 'xmakesamples.cmd' which builds the XDK Sample CD.
+- Added a WIP script to set off the XDK build *see XDK below*
+- Fixed %_BUILDVER% not being set on razzle-easybuild handover
+- Changed menu colours (I may change back depending on feedback)

+**Previous Updates**
 - Small update to some 'dirs' files that adds folders to the build process that can build successfully
 - Separated easybuild.cmd (mainmenu) to public/tools/
 - Added xcopybins.cmd (basic, needing love, has pauses to tell us what's going down)
 - Actual easybuild.cmd shows correct Razzle Tool Path now, starts xcopybins.cmd as postbuild

+**XDK Building**
+**InstallShield Professional 6.2 is required for this** I have included my currently in progress script to try and build the Xbox SDK.
+Currently it fails compiling the InstallShield specific XDK Setup scripts..

+- To run the script, load Easy-Build, drop to Razzle prompt and type **"private\SDK\setup\xsdkbuild.cmd"**

 **If you want to help the development of Easy-Build, have some issues join the Matrix chat!**